 It's Great For:

-The Motion Grey Motion Series Standing Desk with Table Top is the best standing desk in Canada overall.
+The Motion Grey Motion Series Standing Desk with Table Top is the best standing desk in Canada in 2023.
 This option features a larger height range, meaning it easily accommodates users of all heights between 5 feet tall and 7 feet tall.
 This desk can be used as you sit for work, and it easily converts to a standing desk with the press of a button.
 Dual motors make the lift smooth.
 While you might want to move any drinks off the tabletop before you press the button, you’ll be surprised by how little shaking or disruption this desk creates.